NARCISSISM AND NARCISSISTIC ABUSE

 This includes a wide range of daily therapy (over 6 hours of treatment a day) and being accompanied throughout your stay by dedicated and specialist therapists.

-Treatment includes but not limited to:
+Our private narcissistic abuse treatment includes but not limited to:

 - Consultations with our expert psychiatrist